Yazooof/group-project-p1/README.md

 # How To Use:
-	This application excepts several files, but they all have to be a JSON format
+	This application excepts several files, but they all have to be a JSON or XML format

 	We ran this program on  Eclipse and IntelliJ